-We estimate that the net proceeds from this offering will be approximately \$3.5 million based on an assumed public offering price, based on the last reported sale price on May 24, 2023, of \$0.3463 per share of Common Stock, after deducting estimated Placement Agent fees and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$3.5 million based on an assumed public offering price, based on the last reported sale price on May 18, 2023, of \$0.52 per share of Common Stock, after deducting estimated Placement Agent fees and estimated offering expenses payable by us.
 However, because this is a best efforts offering and there is no minimum offering amount required as a condition to the closing of this offering, the actual offering amount, Placement Agent's fees and net proceeds to us are not presently determinable and may be substantially less than the maximum amounts set forth on the cover page of this prospectus.

-We currently intend to use the net proceeds we receive from this offering for working capital and general corporate purposes, which may include, among other purposes, servicing our ongoing debt obligations under the L1 Notes, which include the payment of \$750,000 toward the principal owed under the L1 Notes due on the closing date of this offering pursuant to the Third Amendment.
-See "Summary of the Prospectus-Recent Developments-Amendment to L1 Capital Financing."
+We currently intend to use the net proceeds we receive from this offering for working capital and general corporate purposes, which may include, among other purposes, servicing our ongoing debt obligations under the L1 Notes, which generally provide that the Investor may request a prepayment of principal in an amount up to 25% of the gross proceeds received by us in any kind of financing other than the Cantor Equity Facility.
 We will have broad discretion in the way we use these proceeds.
 See "Risk Factors-Risks Related to the Offering-We have broad discretion in the use of the net proceeds from this offering and may not use them effectively" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity & Capital Resources."